 When any food is ingested, it passes through the gut to be broken down and absorbed into the bloodstream where it is then transported and utilized by the appropriate system.

 The gut contains a semipermeable barrier known as the gut lining that is critical to nutrient absorption and protection.
-When the gut is not capable of proper digestion, large molecules and partially digested food can harm the intestinal lining and leak into the bloodstream.
+When the gut is not capable of proper digestion, large molecules and partially digested food can harm the intestinal lining and leak into the bloodstream, also known as leaky gut syndrome.
 This causes an immune response that may result in symptoms such as inflammation, discomfort, brain fog, etc.